Why

 Continuous Filament fiber is very desirable mainly because it

-virtually eliminates the shedding and fuzzing you typically get with a Staple Fiber.
+virtually eliminates the Shedding and Fuzzing you typically get with carpets made from a Staple Fiber.

 The